-- The seller's agent's fees - Income tax on any profit made on the sale of the real estate (unless statutory exemptions apply) - Military duty (unless statutory exemptions apply) - VAT (unless statutory exemptions apply)
+- The seller's agent's fees

+- Income tax on any profit made on the sale of the real estate

+- 3. Leases

+- 3.1 What are the usual forms of leases?

-Land leases
+- Land leases

-Leasing arrangements can be short-term (up to five years) or long-term (up to 50 years).
+Leasing arrangements can be short-term (up to five years) or longterm (up to 50 years).
 The tenant can lease the land plot for various purposes, the most common of which are construction and further operation of buildings and agricultural production.